gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### Mandatory-to-Implement Cipher Suites

+In the absence of an application profile standard specifying otherwise:

-A SCTP DTLS chunk implementation MUST implement the TLS_AES_128_GCM_SHA256 cipher suite and SHOULD implement the TLS_AES_256_GCM_SHA384 and TLS_CHACHA20_POLY1305_SHA256 cipher suites using the identifiers defined by {{TLS-CIPHER-SUITES}}.
+A SCTP DTLS chunk implementation MUST implement the TLS_AES_128_GCM_SHA256 cipher suite and SHOULD implement the TLS_AES_256_GCM_SHA384 and TLS_CHACHA20_P,OLY1305_SHA256 cipher suites, using the identifiers defined by {{TLS-CIPHER-SUITES}}.

-In general any TLS cipher suit that is marked as DTLS-OK in the TLS cipher suit table {{TLS-CIPHER-SUITES}} is expected to be possible to use taking into account there inherent security properties.
+In general any TLS 1.3 cipher suite that is marked as DTLS-OK in the TLS cipher suit table {{TLS-CIPHER-SUITES}} is expected to be usable, taking into account its inherent security properties.

 ## SCTP Considerations